Ben Johnson (soccer, born 1977): Career

 Off the field, Johnson also works as the Eagles' Director of Community Outreach, overseeing the strategies of the Eagles' community projects and handling all player, coach, mascot appearance requests.
 On March 10, 2010, Johnson announced his retirement from completive soccer.

-Coaching

 Johnson is also the head coach at Charlotte Christian High School, whom he led to a state semifinals appearance in 2008.